 Under insurance scheme, Hanbridge Institute is allowed to collect the total fees from the students directly.
-Insurance will be purchased within 7 working days from the date of receipt of fees.
-The insurance coverage shall commence from the date of payment of the fees till the due date of the next payment or the course end date whichever is earlier.
+The Institute will submit student declarations / fee collections of the preceding month by 11th of the subsequent month.
+The insurance coverage shall commence from the date of payment of the fees till the due date of the next payment or the course end date, whichever is earlier.

-The following are the details of FPS INSURANCE: -
+The following are the details of FPS INSURANCE: